 Don’t be afraid to do some of your own networking.
 Leverage your personal network, LinkedIn, and school blogs and club leadership pages to connect virtually with members of school communities.
 Conduct informational interviews and keep in touch with the people you e-meet.
 Be respectful of their time, but don’t be afraid to make your own inroads to campus relationships.
 This is something you should be doing even during the best of times.

 And finally, use the money you would save visiting campus to invest in yourself in other ways.
 Get that GMAT tutor to help you achieve your best possible score.
 Take some remote finance or accounting classes or HBX CORe to bolster your quant profile.
-Invest in an awesome admissions consultant (talk to us if you think we might be the right team for you!)
+Invest in an awesome admissions coach.
+Talk to us if you think we might be the right team for you!

 Prepare for video interviews instead of live in-person ones.

 Other than shutting down campus activity, we can expect the interview process to change this year.
 Depending on how long the recommended period of social isolation lasts, schools may seek to conduct interviews via Skype, video call, or even phone this year instead of in person.

 If you’ve ever had a video or phone interview, you know they can be much more stressful than live in person conversations because all of the normal social and nonverbal clues are lacking or compromised.
 It’s much harder to create a warm feeling of personal connection with someone whose hand you can’t shake.